skeletonkey/Avro/java-consumer/README.md

 docker run -it --rm --name my_java_consumer --network host java_consumer
 ```

-Run the container (choose your favorite way from the `Build & Develop` section) and run:
+Run *in* the container.
+Choose your favorite way from the `Build & Develop` section and once at the command prompt run

 ```
 mvn -q exec:java -Dexec.mainClass=com.jundy.avro.App